Makuh17/navrep/README.md

 - `curiosity_v2.py` : New version, where the predictor and embedding networks are coming directly from NavRep's encoded enviroments (VAE/LSTM/GPT)

-## Train using the curiosity wrapper
+## Train using only the curiosity reward signal
 Version 1 :
 ```
 python -m navrep.envs.train_gym_e2enavreptrainenv_curiosity